KareemH-1/React/README.md

 A lightweight and responsive credit card validator using React and Validator.js.
 It offers real-time validation of credit card numbers with clean UI feedback and instant results.

 ### 6. (More projects to be added...)
-Stay tuned for more React-based projects!
+more react projects are to be added

 ## 🛠️ Technologies Used
 - **React** - Component-based UI development